Skip to main content

 Several supplements have been linked to acute liver injury.
 Green tea extract at high doses, kava, and certain bodybuilding blends are well-known offenders.
 If you have any liver condition or elevated AST or ALT enzymes (markers of liver stress), we audit each supplement before continuing it.

 Stacking supplements safely means choosing combinations that target one or two clear goals without overlap.
 For example, magnesium glycinate plus glycine plus L-theanine for sleep.
-Stacking poorly means taking eight different "sleep blends" that all repeat the same trace ingredients at sub-therapeutic doses.
+Stacking poorly means taking 8 different "sleep blends" that all repeat the same trace ingredients at sub-therapeutic doses.

 "Natural" products cause real harm because the active compounds are still potent biology.
 Foxglove is natural and can stop the heart.
-St. John's Wort is natural and can cause serotonin syndrome with antidepressants.
+St. Johns Wort is natural and can cause serotonin syndrome with antidepressants.
 The label "natural" tells you about the source, not the safety profile.

 MTHFR testing helps us choose the right form of folate and B12.
-About 30 to 40 percent of people carry an MTHFR variant that limits how well they convert folic acid into the active form.
+About 30 to 40% of people carry an MTHFR variant that limits how well they convert folic acid into the active form.
 For those patients, methylated B vitamins (5-MTHF and methylcobalamin) often work better than the standard forms.

 You know your supplement is third-party tested if you can find an NSF, USP, or ConsumerLab seal on the label, with a verifiable lot number you can look up online.
 If the brand cannot send a Certificate of Analysis (CoA, the lab report on a specific batch) on request, the testing is unverified.